Which is the Best Coding Agent for Vision tasks?

 • Claude used YOLO World with different confidence thresholds, annotated avocados (drew bounding boxes), then used LLM to verify annotated images.
 Consumed a bunch of tokens and counted 54 avocados

-• Gemini used similar approach, but timed out after 10 minutes βŒ›οΈ
+• Gemini used similar approach to Claude, but timed out after 10 minutes βŒ›οΈ

 • Codex used similar approach, counted 43 avocados (no verification).
 Because it didn't do any verification it was faster, and scored higher overall score.